To raise institutional assets, you have to know the trend lines.

 Investment consultants and institutional investors take due diligence seriously.
-That’s why nearly 1,000 of the most influential consultants and largest investors in the world subscribe to eVestment – to access to the deepest data on institutional strategies available.
+That’s why over 1,000 of the most influential consultants and largest investors in the world subscribe to eVestment – to access to the deepest data on institutional strategies available.
 How they research, screen, compare and chart managers provides a multi-dimensional picture of how they think and what matters to them.
 Coupled with performance data, this intelligence becomes even more signal-rich, pointing to potential replacements (high screening + underperformance) or potential opportunities (high screening + outperformance).
 Consultant and investor activity can also be viewed at different levels of granularity to identify trends at the universe, geographic or product level.

 Monitor trends in product manufacturing